mromeroval/kubernetes-ckad/01_pods/README.md

 - Example scenario:

 The video demonstrates troubleshooting a MariaDB pod that fails due to a missing root password, showing how to set the environment variable correctly to resolve the issue.

+### LAB Exercise

+Create a YAML file that fulfills the following criteria:

+1. First, define a namespace called microservice.
+2. Next, create a pod named 'microdb' that utilizes the mariadb image, and ensure it runs within this namespace.
+3. Finally, implement these resources using a declarative approach.

+### Solution